·

 verb “well”

-well; he wells; past welled, part. welled; ger. welling
+infinitive well; he wells; past tense welled; past part. welled; ger. welling

 1. to emerge and flow out, like water from the ground